-We will hold records confidentially, safely, securely and in line with our records retention schedule.
+South Hill Primary School we will hold records confidentially, safely, securely and in line with our records retention schedule.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.